 - Clean out some half used toiletries you aren’t using and throw them all in a cute bag

 - Regift something that you have never used: that bundt pan Aunt Carol bought you that is sitting around collecting dust would be perfect.

 - Jalepeno vodka anyone?

 - That old shoe shiner that has never been used

 - An Old T-shirt with a funny saying

 - An oversized blanket sitting under the bed

 - Old cassette tapes and VHS

 - Random drinking or shot glasses

 Even if your family doesn’t want to commit to bringing a gift for each category encourage them to bring the gifts they want.
-Perhaps they just bring a new gift and an old gift and only play those rounds.
+Perhaps they just bring a new gift and an old gift, that is totally fine, have them only play those rounds.